No momento, esta página não está disponível em português

 The response returns all terminal settings at the level where you made the request.

-3. If you activated a SIM card that was previously deactivated, re-enable cellular connectivity on the terminal:
+3. If you activated a SIM card that was previously deactivated, re-enable cellular connectivity on the terminal or reboot the terminal:

 The terminal automatically selects the strongest available network that is supported by the terminal model.
 You can also select a network manually from the Device info menu.